sftcd/happykey/README.md

 ## Recent Changes

+- 20220610: many tweaks to make the OpenSSL ``util/check-format.pl`` script happy with the code that's intended for inclusion inside the library

 - 20220608: expanded apitest.c significantly, and integrated that into
   the OpenSSL ``make test`` target which resulted in some internal changes due to evolution of upstream APIs (and a pair of bug fixes